Tutorial: Let the Database Do the Work

 Letting the database do the work can drastically improve translation performance when working with databases in FME.
 This tutorial will look at both reading and writing with databases using FME.
 The first article focus will be on efficient and quicker reads by minimizing the number of features being read into FME from the database.
 Reducing the number of features can drastically reduce translation times and improve performance.

-Writing to the database can also have an effect on translation performance.
-Keys and constraints can cause translations to fail and impact processes overall.
+Writing to the database can also impact translation performance.
+Keys and constraints can cause translations to fail and negatively impact overall processes.
 Writing smartly to your database with FME can improve performance by reducing table loading failures.

 Database Terminology